 I’m always struck by the number of media articles with titles such as, “How to get into consultant XYZ’s search process.”
 While it is certainly necessary to know how each consultant operates, a consultant’s search process should ultimately be able to objectively identify the best candidates for each mandate regardless of size, ownership structure, or research focus.

-Callan’s search process is distinctive because we include every relevant manager in our database for each search.
-Callan does not create any ratings on managers, classify them other than by asset class, or maintain an approved manager list.
-Using our proprietary database, we start each search by screening every manager in the designated asset class against the client’s search criteria.
-This means that every manager in our database by asset class—including diverse and emerging firms—always gets a look in every search we conduct.
+Callan’s search process is distinctive because we do not create any ratings on managers, classify them other than by asset class, or maintain an approved manager list.
+Using our proprietary database, we start each search by screening every manager in the designated asset class against the client’s search criteria—including diverse and emerging firms.

 Most other investment consultants use some form of rating or ranking in their manager search process.
 Ratings can provide clients with quick access to research opinions, are a straightforward and focused approach to manager analysis, and may facilitate a shorter turnaround time in search work.
 But any “approved list” also assumes that the current top-rated managers are appropriate for all clients and provides little flexibility in adjusting for specific client situations.
 And such a list may overlook qualified candidates that would still be most appropriate for a client’s specific manager structure.